 #3 – Suspension Training Plank Exercise

-The other negative thing is people ends up arching through the back, putting unnecessary stress in the back.
+The other negative thing is people end up arching through the back, putting unnecessary stress on the back.

 Suspension Training Plank Exercise (wrong position)

 You are supposed to be tight in that core, tight in the glutes, and be solid through that mid-back, core, and glute area.